The container and the five principles

 1. Honor your space

-Have you noticed how you feel when you enter an environment that’s beautiful, spacious and well-cared for?
-Think of the sense of uncluttered space and harmony you experience in a beautiful Zen garden.
+Have you noticed how you feel when you enter an environment, like a Zen Garden, that’s beautiful, spacious, and well-cared for?
 There, it’s no accident that your mind naturally moves towards calm, curiosity and joy.
 Right there, in that ‘aah’ moment, you’re feeling the aliveness and focus of attention to detail.
-By learning how to create this for yourself you’ll build a strong foundation for your explorations and practice.

 2. Freedom arises from structure and routine

-Consciously chosen structures and routines – though at first this may sound counter-intuitive – give you a tremendous amount of freedom and creativity.
-They also give you the ability to form new, healthy habits.
-Without a healthy outer structure, you won’t have the container that’s needed for sustained breakthrough.
-Instead, accept structure and routine as your allies, and you’ll gain the strength to change habits that are keeping you from clarity and joy.
+Consciously chosen structures and routines – counter-intuitive as it may sound – give you a tremendous amount of freedom.
+They also give you the space for creativity, and where you can form new, healthy habits.
+Without a healthy outer structure, you don’t have the container needed for sustained growth and breakthrough.

 3. To do what you must do alone, it’s easier when you travel with others

 That whole independence thing – it’s an illusion.
-Yes, it may be true that the spiritual path is an inner journey, and as such one that you must do alone.
-Yet with others, your container for practice becomes more loving, strong and rich.
-Especially when it comes to major shifts in your life, you need the honesty and support of good spiritual friends.
-Your community also gives you strength to practise when you don’t want to.
-It connects you to a deeper joy and vibrancy that comes with learning together, and it gives you compassionate feedback to strengthen your personal vision.
-And when you need courage to meet your shadow, the shared vision and support of others helps get you through.
+Yes, the spiritual path is an inner journey, one that you must ultimately do alone.
+Yet, with others your container for practice becomes more loving, strong and rich.
+It connects you to a deeper joy and vibrancy that comes with learning together, gives you compassionate feedback, and when you need courage to meet your shadow, the shared vision and support of others helps get you through.

 4. Cleaning up large areas of your life frees up energy

 Each time you bring outer clarity to a major aspect of your life, you free up enormous amounts of energy.
-Without outer clarity, this energy is otherwise is locked up in anxiety or leaking away through distraction.
+This energy is otherwise is locked up in anxiety, or leaking away through distraction.
 Need some examples?
 Cleaning up your blocks and views around money frees up energy.
 Learning to prioritize and manage your time well – including time for playfulness – frees up energy.
-Improving your eating habits frees up energy.
 Gaining clarity of why you are here – uncovering your unique life’s purpose – frees up energy.
-It’s by bringing clarity into these core aspects of your life that you’ll create a strong container for bringing awareness and presence to every moment.

 5. Words are powerful and our conversations shape the space where we meet

 What comes out of our mouths, or doesn’t, has a powerful effect on the space we share with others.
-Do we listen, for example, and create a safe space where others can be vulnerable speaking from the heart?
+Do we listen, for example, and create a safe space where others can speak from the heart?
 Or do we fill the space with unnecessary words?
-Do our words open up a space for inquiry and creative conversations, or close things down by defending a fixed view?
-Do we speak when our compassionate voice needs to be heard?
-Or is that when we hold back?
-With conscious and skillful speech – and by being aware of our effect on the space – we can co-create a loving, honest and open container for deep connections to happen.
+Do our words open up a space for inquiry and creative conversations, or do we close things down by defending a fixed view?
+With conscious and skillful speech – and by being aware of our effect on the space – we can co-create a loving, honest container where deep connections can happen.

-If you’d like to learn more about these principles and how you can apply them, sign up to our newsletter.
+Learn more about these principles and how you can apply them: